morrissimo/aws_nat_gateway_converter/README.md

 # aws_nat_gateway_converter

+I want to thank Coin Graham for inspiring me to do this.
+It was really all his idea.
+I just thought I would give it a try.

 BETA:

 This simple python application will make use of the new AWS Gateway service.
 It will remove old NAT instances, cleanup the route tables, and deploy a new NAT gateway.